Question: Are there any online EdD programs that do not require the GRE or MAT for admission?

 - Gwynedd Marcy University: Online Doctorate in Education Leadership – GRE required (students may be able to waive the GRE with a minimum graduate GPA of 3.5 or higher)

-- Southern Wesleyan University: Online Doctor of Education in Curriculum and Assessment – MAT required (students may submit GRE scores in lieu of scores from the MAT)
+- Southern Wesleyan University: Online Doctor of Education in Curriculum and Assessment – MAT scored required, but students may submit GRE scores in lieu of scores from the MAT (Note: For 2022, MAT scores have been waived due to Covid-19.)

-- Texas A&M University: Online Doctor of Education in Curriculum and Instruction (P-12) – GRE required
+- Texas A&M University: Online Doctor of Education in Curriculum and Instruction (P-12) – GRE scores required (Note: For 2023-2024, GRE testing requirements have been waived.)